 for i in range(start, end, [step]): #for loop body

 print("Multiples of 3") for i in range(3, 31, 3): print(i, end =",")

 Iterate a list using range function and for loop

-Although objects like list, string, and tuples are iterable objects and
+Although objects like a list, string, and tuple, are iterable objects, the

 Suppose say we have a list

 discount on those prices which are larger than 2999 rupees.